lucasmpcastello/.github/profile/README.md

 interesting themes and topics for next seminar talks, references, slides of the talks, etc

 # Schedule

+## 2024, verão

+### Jan 26 -- 16h -- Dmitrii Korshunov -- Moduli spaces of polygons and deformations of polyhedra with boundary
+In a joint work with Sasha Anan'in we prove a conjecture of Ian Agol: all isometric realizations of a polyhedral surface with boundary sweep out an isotropic subset in the Kapovich-Millson moduli space of polygons isomorphic to the boundary.
+For a generic polyhedral disk we show that boundaries of its isometric realizations make up a Lagrangian subset.
+As an application of this result, weconclude that a generic equilateral polygon cannot be domed (in the sense of a problem ofKenyon, Glazyrin and Pak).

 ## 2023.2
 - Dec 8 -- [Nossa Senhora da Conceição](https://pt.wikipedia.org/wiki/Imaculada_Concei%C3%A7%C3%A3o)